Computer-Vision-Dhankar-Rohit/Computer-Vision---Open-Source_1/ANN_Intro.md

 - Feed Forward ANN => Information flows only in the Forward direction , its Fed Forward Only .

-- Number of Input Nodes => Usually equal to Number of INDEPENDENT VARIABLES being used to PREDICT
+- Number of INPUT LAYER NODES => Usually equal to Number of INDEPENDENT VARIABLES being used to PREDICT
 or CLASSIFY the DEPENDENT VARIABLE.

-- TBD

-- TBD
+- Number of UNITS or NODES within HIDDEN LAYERS => This number can vary , as an example we can have a HIDDEN Layer
+with TWO Nodes and another with THREE etc .

+- THETA - [ Maths Symbols to be Inserted here ] the unknown PARAMETER or WEIGHT => Its similar in functionality to
+the BETA or Error Term from LOGISTIC REGRESSION MODEL.

 - TBD